Jonas-I/Reminder-Application/GroupProject/ProjectPlan.md

 ## 1. Introduction

 The product we are developing is a simple and easy to use Android application to manage tasks that a user wants to be reminded of.
 The key feature of the app is the orginization of reminders into heirarchical lists grouped by category.

 ## 2. Process Description

-*Process description as a set of activities; for each activity, provide the following:*

-- *Activity name (verb or verb phrase)*
-- *Activity description (concise paragraph)*
-- *Entrance criteria (inputs needed for the activity)*
-- *Exit criteria (outputs produced by the activity and how you know it has been completed satisfactorily)*
+### Main Activity:

+**Description:**

+- This is the activity the user is greeted with upon opening the app.
+It contains ther user's heirarchical reminder lists grouped by type and is the main medium through which the user interacts with the application.
+It allows to user to perform actions such as expand lists, view reminders, edit reminders, delete reminders, create reminders, etc., opening new activites if necessary.

+**Entrance Criteria**

+- This is the default actvity.
+It is opens immediately upon running the application, so is not reliant on input.

+**Exit Criteria**
+- None, see above.

+### Create Reminder Activity:

+**Description:**

+- This activity is prompted by the main activity when the user desires to create a new reminder.
+It will allow the user create a reminder and edit all features of a reminder such as alerts, description, name, etc.

+**Entrance Criteria**

+- If being added to a specific Reminder the input will be that reminder list.

+**Exit Criteria**
+- The output will be a new Reminder.
+- We know if it is completed satisfactorily if the Reminder is valid, meaning all necessary fields are given values.

+### Edit Reminder Activity:

+**Description:**

+- This activity is prompted by the main activity when the user desires to edit a existing reminder.
+It will allow the user to edit all features of a reminder such as alerts, description, name, category, etc.

+**Entrance Criteria**

+- Input to the activity would be an existing reminder that the user selected from the list in order to edit.

+**Exit Criteria**
+- The output will be the same reminder, but with its attributes altered to the preferences of the user.
+- We know if it is completed satisfactorily if the Reminder is valid, meaning all necessary fields are given values.

 ## 3. Team
 **People:**